The Dark Side of the U.S. Beef Industry: From Calf to Table

 Additives and Preservatives: The Dark Side of Beef Dangers

-Once cattle are slaughtered, the meat often treated with various additives and preservatives that can have serious health implications.
+Once cattle are slaughtered, the meat is often treated with various additives and preservatives that can have serious health implications.

-1. Beta-Agonists: Performance Enhancers
+Beta-Agonists: Performance Enhancers

 Beta-agonists, like ractopamine, are drugs used to promote muscle growth and reduce fat.
 Moreover, these drugs may boost profits, but they also come with side effects to both cows and humans.